-The article notes that, while there isn’t enough data to know the full effect of COVID-19 on sexuality, social isolation has caused many to experience depression and, naturally, a low libido as well.
+The article notes that, while there isn’t enough data to know the full effect of COVID-19 on sexuality, social isolation has caused many to experience depression and, naturally, low libido as well.

-The connection between low libido & depression can exist both on the surface, in situations we handle everyday, as well as underneath, on a chemical level.
+The connection between low libido & depression can exist both on the surface, in situations we handle every day, as well as underneath, on a chemical level.

-According to an article titled The Implications of COVID-19 for Mental Health and Substance Use, the onset and continuation of COVID-19 has put many individuals in situations that can often precede mental illness such as job loss, isolation, and an extreme disruption in daily life.
+According to an article titled The Implications of COVID-19 for Mental Health and Substance Use, the onset and continuation of COVID-19 have put many individuals in situations that can often precede mental illness such as job loss, isolation, and an extreme disruption in daily life.

 These circumstances are linked to the expanded likelihood of an individual developing anxiety, depression, and more due to the prolonged loneliness, sadness, worry, difficulty sleeping, difficulty eating, and increased alcohol and substance use these situations may motivate.

-Kelsey Feldman, a masters student studying marriage and family therapy and psychology, explains that all of these circumstances and experiences can also affect your libido.
+Kelsey Feldman, a master’s student studying marriage and family therapy and psychology, explains that all of these circumstances and experiences can also affect your libido.

-However when that experience starts to disrupt an individuals daily life and wants, that individuals’ libido levels may become a concern.
+However when that experience starts to disrupt an individual’s daily life and wants, that individuals’ libido levels may become a concern.

 This is particularly relevant when connected to depression as either a symptom of untreated depression or a side effect of medications taken to treat depression, according to Feldman.

-The connection between these two experiences can exist without each other and result from life circumstances, such as COVID-19, however they can just as often be connected on a chemical level in the brain, explains Feldman.
+The connection between these two experiences can exist without each other and result from life circumstances, such as COVID-19, however, they can just as often be connected on a chemical level in the brain, explains Feldman.

 The chemicals associated with depression, called neurotransmitters, are dopamine, norepinephrine, and serotonin, according to an article called The Chemistry of Depression.